tudelft3d/website/jobs/digitwins4peds/index.md

 ## What we offer
 Salary and benefits are in accordance with the Collective Labour Agreement for Dutch Universities (based on scale 10: € 3.226,00 - € 5.090,00).
 The employment contract is offered for 2,5 years.
 The position is open for 38-40 hours per week.
 The TU Delft offers a customisable compensation package, discounts on health insurance, and a monthly work costs contribution.
 Flexible work schedules can be arranged.

-For international applicants, TU Delft has the [Coming to Delft Service] (https://www.tudelft.nl/over-tu-delft/werken-bij-tu-delft/nederland-tu-delft/support-for-international-employees).
+For international applicants, TU Delft has the [Coming to Delft Service](https://www.tudelft.nl/over-tu-delft/werken-bij-tu-delft/nederland-tu-delft/support-for-international-employees).
 This service provides information for new international employees to help you prepare the relocation and to settle in the Netherlands.
 The Coming to Delft Service offers a [Dual Career Programme](https://www.tudelft.nl/en/about-tu-delft/working-at-tu-delft/coming-to-the-netherlands-tu-delft/support-for-international-employees/at-tu-delft/dual-career-programme) for partners and they organise events to expand your (social) network.

 ## How to apply